OffchainLabs/nitro/docs/node-running/running-a-node.md

 Note: If you’re interested in accessing an Arbitrum chain, but you don’t want to set up your own node, see our [Node Providers](./node-providers.md) to get RPC access to fully-managed nodes hosted by a third party provider

+### Required Hardware

+The hardware requirements for running the Nitro full node is same as the Geth full node requirements

 ### Required Artifacts

 - Latest Docker Image: `offchainlabs/nitro-node:v2.0.8-5b9fe9c`